Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/examples.md

 ### Community Reviewer Dataset
 Based on the casestudy Community Reviewer files, this large dataset comprises all proposal assessments for scoring in the voting app.

-### The Lido Nation Dataset
+### The LidoNation Dataset
-This dataset is built from downloads of the publicly accessible Lido Nation Explorer.
+This dataset is built from downloads of the publicly accessible [LidoNation Explorer](https://www.lidonation.com/en/catalyst-explorer/).

 ## The Reports